dmitrynovik/fluent-aws-cloudwatch-metrics/README.md

 Getting a bunch of metrics from AWS made easier!

 ## Single metric - an example
-Get single CloudWatch metric for last 2 minutes with data point each minute:
+Get single CloudWatch metric for last 2 minutes CPU Utilization with data point each minute:
 ```
 var request = new RdsMetricsRequest("CPUUtilization", dbInstance)
     .AddStatistics(AwsMetricRequest.Statistic.Average)